Bruce Grocott, Baron Grocott: House of Lords

 He was made a life peer under the title of Baron Grocott, of Telford, in the County of Shropshire, on 2 July 2001, quickly being promoted to a government whip in the House of Lords.

 From 2002 to 2008 he was the Government Chief Whip in the House of Lords as well as Captain of the Gentlemen-at-Arms, the honorary post usually held by the Chief Whip.
 As the Chief Whip, he was sworn of the Privy Council in 2002.
 He has promoted further reform of the Lords, including attempts to abolish by-elections for hereditary peers.

-In October 2012 it was announced that Lord Grocott has been elected as the next chancellor of the University of Leicester, the first time in the university's history that a former student has been appointed to the post.
+In October 2012 it was announced that Lord Grocott had been elected as the next chancellor of the University of Leicester, the first time in the university's history that a former student had been appointed to the post.
 He was installed as chancellor at the degree ceremony in DeMontfort Hall on 24 January 2013.
 His term finished in July 2018 and he was replaced by Lord Willetts.

-Family
+Personal life

 Grocott is married with two sons and lives in Staffordshire.